-The employer contributions paid in the 2020/21 year were based on recommendations in the 30 June 2019 statutory valuation report, for non-funded employers, and separate advice provided in December 2019 for funding employers.
-Contribution rates were increased from 1 April 2021 to incorporate an increase in the Employer Superannuation Contribution Tax rate from 33% to 39% and in accordance with the 2020 statutory valuation report.
-Advice on the increased contribution rates was provided in our letter dated 19 January 2021 for non-funded employers, and separate advice provided 3 February 2021 for funding employers.
+The employer contributions paid in the 2021/22 year were based on recommendations in the 30 June 2020 statutory valuation report, for non-funded employers, and separate advice provided in December 2020 for funding employers.

 We are not in a position to check whether contributions were paid in accordance with the recommendations, particularly for non-funding employers, where the contributions are paid directly to Treasury.
 However, from the Fund's perspective the key funding mechanism is the Crown contribution, determined as described in Section 6.
-From the financial statements we were able to confirm that the Crown contribution for 2020/21 was in accordance with recommendations.
+From the financial statements, we were able to confirm that the Crown contribution for 2021/22 was in accordance with recommendations.

-In total the contributions received from funding employers in 2020/21 were of the order that we expected.
+In total the contributions received from funding employers in 2021/22 were of the order that we expected.